DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## One-Time Appointment

-The one-time appointment with specified start and end dates.
+The one-time appointment is specified start and end dates.
 These appointments are displayed in the following demo.
 To display one-time appointments in the views add the [Appointments](../reference/appointments.md) plugin.

 .embedded-demo({ "path": "scheduler-basic/day", "showThemeSelector": true })

 ## All-Day Appointment

-The all-day appointment that covers the whole day or multiple days.
+The all-day appointment covers the whole day or multiple days.
 By default, all-day appointments are rendered only on the [MonthView](../reference/month-view.md).
 To display them on the day or week views use the [AllDayPanel](../reference/all-day-panel.md) plugin.

 .embedded-demo({ "path": "scheduler-all-day-panel/week-view", "showThemeSelector": true })